fa-anony-mous/Moive-Genre-Predictor/README.md

 # MOVIE GENRE GUESSER
- It guesses the genre of the movie based on its plot
+ A web app which uses GNB and NLP to predict the genre from the plot given by the user.